 - 3-4 sprigs cilantro/coriander

 - ½ tsp salt

-- In a small bowl mix together lime juice, oil, chillies, coriander/cilantro and pour over fresh cod, let it marinade for 15 minutes.
+- In a small bowl mix together lime juice, oil, smoked paprika, coriander/cilantro and pour over fresh cod, let it marinade for 15 minutes.

-- Slice the red cabbage very thinly, if you have a mandoline, use it, then toss the sliced red cabbage with lime juice, white whine vinegar and salt.
+- Slice the red cabbage very thinly, if you have a mandoline, use it, then toss the sliced red cabbage with lime juice, white wine vinegar, cilantro and salt.
 It will immediately start to change colour from purple to pink.
 Set aside.

-- Prepare the salsa but gently combining blackberries, green chillies, lime juice and salt.
+- Prepare the salsa but gently combining blackberries, green chillies, lime juice, cilantro and salt.
 Set aside.

-- Assemble the tacos by filling them with bits of fish, red cabbage slaw, blackberry chilli lime salsa and charred corn according to taste.
+- Assemble the tacos by filling them with bits of fish, red cabbage slaw, blackberry chilli lime salsa and the special sauce.